martinnicastro/martinnicastro.github.io/portfolio.md

 ### Ali + The Stolen Boy (2022)

-String and synths arrangements, violin.
+Strings and synths arrangements, violin.